 There are three ways in which the sexual organs are arranged in plants.
 In the first possibility, the "genitals" are separated on two different plants, for example a tree with only functional male parts (and stunted female parts), and a second tree with only functional female parts (and stunted male).
 Now the two have to "come together".
 The plants are dependent on outside help, that is on wind and insects.
 Many flowers are therefore not fertilized and the fruit yield can be relatively low.
 Incidentally, such plants are called "dioecious" because the male and female sexual organs are, so to speak, each on their own "house" (plant).
 This form occurs in the grapevines as already mentioned above usually in most wild vines.

 The second possibility is plants, where the genitals are separated but present on the same plant.
 That is, on branch A there is a male part, and on branch B there is a female part.
-It's easier to get together, but it's still difficult because the plant also depends on outside help.
-Such plants are called "monoecious" because both sexual organs are on a "house".
+It's easier to get together, but it's still difficult, as the plant relies on outside help as well.
+Such plants are called "einhäusig" because both sexual organs are on a "house".
 The third possibility is hermaphrodites, where the male part (seed = pollen) and the female part (scar) are united in one organ.
 This is usually the case with the cultivated grapevine.
-Here the plant is not or hardly dependent on foreign aid.
+Here the plant is not or hardly dependent on external help.
 At the time of flowering, the male pollen sack opens, the pollen is released and caught by the underlying sticky female scar.
 The prerequisite is that it is not self-sterile, which is often the case with uncultivated plants.
 She thus protects herself from a (mostly negative) inbreeding; just one pollination leads to positive Heterosis effects,

 Only through the fertilization arises from each individual blossom a single berry.
 If there is no fertilization, then there is no berry, with such flowers it comes to Verrieseln, In a fertilized berry, the up to five (rarely six) embryos = nuclei are potentially ready for each new variety.
 That is, all the genes of the two parents have been passed on there.
 Was it a self-fertilization, then this is, for example, Grüner Veltliner x Grüner Veltliner.
-But if the pollen has come from the neighboring garden, where a Pinot Noir is, then the Grüner Veltliner x Blauburgunder (the mother is always named first).
-This natural crossing result But as I said only potentially (dormant) exists and does not apply in viticulture.
+But if the pollens have come from the neighboring garden where there is a Pinot Noir, then Grüner Veltliner x Blauburgunder (the mother is always named first).
+This natural crossing result but as I said only potentially (dormant) available and does not apply in viticulture.
 The grapes correspond externally and from the varietal Properties always to 100% of the mother, regardless of the paternal genes in the grape seeds.

 At a new breed is, so to speak, imitated nature.
 They castrate the mother places by removing the male flower part to prevent self-fertilization.
-Then you take pollen from the desired father and place it on the scar of the mother.
+Then you take pollen from the desired parent and bring it to the scar of the mother.
 The mature berry is removed from the kernels, put them in the ground and pulls up a new vine.
 This is done with a few hundred berries and selects depending on the desired properties more and more, until the best or most accurate results remain.
 A complete list of grapevine relevant keywords is under grapevine contain.

 Graphics: Taken from Bauer / Regner / Schildberger, viticulture,